 Smoking meat is a great way to cook, but it's such a cross between art and science that knowing exactly how long to smoke different types of meat can get confusing.
 Courtesy of the good folks over at BroBBQ.com, we've got a handy smoking times and temperatures chart that tells you everything you need to know about smoking meat by different cuts of meat.
 Then read on for a few tips and pieces of advice that will make your meat smoking adventure easy and fun.

 Tips and Advice

 Cooking times and temperature vary from meat to meat and can be affected by other things like outside temperature and whether or not the piece of meat is bone in or not.
 The type of smoker you use can be super fancy or simple, but everything from a hole in the ground to an electric smoker will work.
 Some smokers use wood chips, some are charcoal smokers, but all are designed to cook your food with an indirect heat.

 Low and slow cooking is the name of the game.
 The time windows are suggestions, so you'll want to double check to make sure the finished internal temperature is in the safe zone before you take out the smoked meat.
-Use a good digital meat thermometer to help you keep track of the internal meat temperature.
+Use a digital thermometer, or meat thermometer to help you keep track of the internal meat temperature.

 Your smoker temperature will need to be higher than the finished temperature of the meat.
-If you don't keep the smoking temperature constant and at the right heat level, your meat won't ever finish cooking.
+If you don't keep your smoker temp constant and at the right heat level, your meat won't ever finish cooking.
 As tempting as it is to keep checking inside the smoker, keeping it closed except when absolutely necessary will help keep the temperature inside where it needs to be.

 If you're smoking baby back ribs, spare ribs, pork shoulder/pork butt, or pork loin make sure you trim the excess fat off the meat and use your favorite dry rub to flavor the meat before you put it in the smoker.
 To clear up any confusion, pork shoulder/pork butt turns into pulled pork once cooked.